Fifteen-year-old carjacks couple in Harahan before crashing stolen car

-The crime happened in the 2000 block of Hickory Avenue around 4 p.m.
-Saturday afternoon.
+The crime happened in the 2000 block of Hickory Avenue around 4 p.m. on Sunday, February 13.

 “A 15-year-old reached into a car; the husband was standing outside; the woman was still in the car, and [the teenager] pointed a gun at her and demanded the car.
 [The teenager] got into the car and proceeded to pull it into reverse,” explained Harahan Mayor Timothy Baudier.